 To make it simpler for a human operator to interact with analog sensors, the best SCADA systems allow you to define a normal range for an analog value.
 For instance, you might specify that the temperature in your server room should remain between 60 and 79 degrees Fahrenheit.
 If the temperature in the server room goes outside this range, your SCADA system will provide an automated alert - either at a control console or directly to you via cell phone or e-mail.

 Fortunately, the trend in SCADA systems today is toward open protocols and data formats.
 While older systems locked you into a single manufacturer to maintain compatibility, today you have many options based on DNP3 and MODBUS Protocols.
-If you buy a piece of DNP3 MODBUS equipment today, you can buy compatible equipment tomorrow from one of many other manufacturers.
+If you buy a piece of DNP3 MODBUS gear today, you can buy compatible gear tomorrow from one of many other manufacturers.
 This protects you from the trap of only having a single source for expanding your SCADA system.

 In order for your central SCADA console to receive information from sensors, which are very simple devices, you need to install an RTU (Remote Telemetry Unit) at each monitored location.
 An RTU collects data from sensors and converts the readings into a protocol, such as MODBUS or DNP3, that can be transported across your communications network and back to you.